CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ```
 # [ ] _*?IDA*_ Get the original data from IDA
 # [ ] _*?HYSTORE*_ In case intermediate versions need to be maintained, upload the data as a zip file (named as shortname-src_yyyymmdd.zip) and the separate shortname-src_yyyymmdd_README.txt file to the HFST server, under data/corpora/wip/ (= “work in progress”).
+# [ ] _*?META*_ Check whether additional information about the resource should be provided.
+If needed, create additional Jira tickets (e.g. for creating this additional information and for publishing it, e.g. on the resource group page) and assign them forward.
 # [ ] _*+HPC*_ Create a download package [how to create a download package | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_download_package.md]
 # [ ] _*+DATA*_ Create a publishable README.txt for the source data, to be shown to the end-users.
 Include: 1) resource title; 2) PID; 3) either the license PID, a plain link to the license, or a statement of the rightholder and the known restrictions of use for the source data, 4) any other relevant information regarding the technical structure of the source data, if applicable.
 ## [ ] _*+HPC*_ Create and add the readme and license files [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/ ]